Tong Family Marina

 About

-In the summer of 2019, the state-of-the-art Tong Family Marina opened to serve the Hoofer Sailing Club, the Union, campus and the greater Madison community with a total renovation of the shoreline and lakeshore path between the Union and the Limnology Building.
-For the sailing club, a combination of year-round fixed decks and floating piers will help ensure the club can continue to offer an extraordinary experience for all of its members.
+In the summer of 2019, the state-of-the-art Tong Family Marina opened to serve the Hoofer Sailing Club, the Union, campus and the greater Madison community with a total renovation of the shoreline and lakeshore path between Memorial Union and the UW-Madison Limnology Building.
+For the Sailing Club, a combination of year-round fixed decks and floating piers have helped ensure the Club can continue to offer an extraordinary experience for all of its members for decades to come.

 The new piers replaced the decades-old infrastructure from the early 1980s.
 Originally designed and built by Dick Sharkey (former Commodore & Shop Director), the previous piers served the club extremely well.
 After nearly 4 decades, the summer of 2018 was their last.